5HT2C/dotpath/README.md

 Why?
 So you can easily configure your shell's PATH and remove duplicate entries, quickly & without fuss.

+This Go version adds ~2.57ms to my shell startup time, compared to the 14-22ms I was getting using basic bash functionality.

 ## Usage

 ```bash